Leg cramps from working in the shop

 -Stand up straight.

-Lift one leg and stretch it out in front of you at about a 45 degree angle and hold for one or two seconds.
+Lift one leg and stretch it out in front of you at least at a 45 degree angle (more is better) and hold for one or two seconds.

 Then pull that leg up under you like a bird might do when standing on one leg.